IsiashaG/MSDA_Portfolio/README.md

 prerequisites.

 This course covers the following competencies:
-● Begin your course by discussing your course planning tool report with your instructor and creating your personalized course plan together.

 ● The graduate explains the phases of the data analytics life cycle to contextualize and define the scope of each phase.
 ● The graduate develops a project plan to solve organizational problems.
 ● The graduate determines organizational requirements to improve key drivers.